-Advice and information for students intending to apply online
+Advice and information for students applying online

-Advice and information for students intending to apply online
+Advice and information for students applying online

 Who can apply using the online application system?